-The Fund is divided into three subfunds: The "Cleanup Fund" for the remediation activities of the Fund and the collection of tax assessments and other revenues, the "Administrative Account" for the administrative activities of the Fund as well as the cost recovery program, and the "Voluntary Cleanup Program" for the oversight of voluntary cleanup efforts.
+The Fund is divided into four subfunds: The "Cleanup Fund" for the remediation activities of the Fund and the collection of tax assessments and other revenues, the "Administrative Account" for the administrative activities of the Fund as well as the cost recovery program, the "Voluntary Cleanup Program" for the oversight of voluntary cleanup efforts, and the "Brownfields Development Program" for the cleanup and redevelopment of vacant, abandoned or underutilized properties which may be contaminated.
 Funds are collected and deposited directly into the appropriate subfund where they sit until cash disbursements are made.

-These financial statements present only the revenues, expenditures, and pooled cash balance of the Fund, which includes hold appropriations 30078 and 30087, revenue appropriations 77801, 77802, 78701, and spend appropriations 67801, 67802, and 68700 and are not intended to present the financial position and results of operations of the State taken as a whole.
+These financial statements present only the revenues, expenditures, and pooled cash balance of the Fund, which includes hold appropriations 30078 and 30087, revenue appropriations 77801, 77802, 77803, 78701, and spend appropriations 67801, 67802, 67803 and 68700 and are not intended to present the financial position and results of operations of the State taken as a whole.
 As discussed in Note B, these financial statements were prepared on the modified cash basis of accounting.
 The modified cash basis of accounting differs from accounting principles generally accepted in the United States of America (GAAP).
 GAAP includes all relevant Government Accounting Standards Board (GASB) pronouncements.